 Yahoo!
 Groups can be tough to navigate, but Orthodogs (you need to log into Yahoo! and search for the group) is incredibly helpful.
 You can read through people’s surgery choices, recovery stories and more here.
 Members are eager to answer questions you may have, too.

 Dogkneeinjury.com is dedicated to (you guessed it) knee injuries.
 Find information here about surgical treatment, non-surgical treatment, surgery recovery and read owner stories.

 Dog owner blogs have been so, so helpful.
 We’ve decided to cover his surgery in detail here as well.
 The owners of Maeby documented her TPLO surgery and recovery using video.
 It’s always helpful to see how a dog responds in real life.
 You can also read about Ivy, Mickey, Tenor and many more.

-I have a 9-year-old daughter who is very attached to our dog.
+I have a young daughter who is very attached to our dog.
 I let her read owner stories about TPLO surgery so that she knew what to expect.
 She watched a few videos and looked at several incision photos.
 I did not want the incision to be a surprise.

 Planning TPLO Surgery (or any Dog CCL Surgery) Recovery

 As an Amazon Associate I earn from qualifying purchases.
 Editorial guidelines.